sylvainthery/ASTex-ICube.github.io/index.md

 ASTex is based on the library [ITK](https://itk.org/).
 As ITK can perform its algorithms (filters) on images of different dimension, its syntax is often complex.
-Their system of filter that can be easily combined is perfect for an high level usage, but is boring for quickly prototype application.
+Its system of filter pipeline is perfect for an high level usage, but is boring for quickly prototype application with its own filters.

 In order to easily and quickly prototype texture generation application, we propose a syntax overlay for 2D image manipulation.

+Lots of usefull types (Index, Offset, Region, ...) are instancied in 2D cand can easily generated with simple fonction.

 We propose also a new traversal syntax _for\_all\_pixels_ which parameter is a lambda (or functor or function) that can have different kind of signature:
 * \[const\] PixelType \[&\]